 Before I get into that, it’ll be helpful to review the fancy terms and some basic facts about your nervous system.

-The human nervous system (and probably that of all animals with brains, but don’t quote me on that) has two main parts: the Central Nervous System and the Autonomic Nervous System.
+The human nervous system has two main parts: the Central Nervous System and the Autonomic Nervous System.
 The CNS is made up of your brain and spinal cord.
 The ANS is made up of everything else – all the nerves running from the spinal cord out into your body.
 Nerve signals travel between CNS and ANS, between your body and your brain, and that two-way communication is essential.
 The rest of what I’m going to share sounds like it’s all about the ANS –and it is, but I just want to make to point out that the ANS is sending and receiving signals to the brain throughout it all!

 Your Autonomic Nervous System